The Baal Shem Tov, or Besht — the founder of Chasidism —

 4) S'khakh

-An object can become "impure" or tamei only when it has fully become a part of the human world, because the categories of ritual purity are human constructs, as the Talmud explicitly acknowledges.
-The essence of what it means for s'khakh to not be "m'kabeil tuma" is that it is in between Nature and the human world, halfway between naturally growing and being manufactured or turned into a human object: it is cut from off the ground (or from a tree growing in the ground), but not re-formed or shaped into something useful or woven or tied down.
-The roof made of s'khakh represents many things: the interface between heaven and earth, between atmosphere and ground, the meeting place between us and God, but it also (and most importantly) represents the interface between Nature and our human-made world.
+The essence of what it means for s'khakh to not be "m'kabeil tuma" is that it is in-between Nature and the human world, neither attached to the ground nor manufactured or turned into a human object: it is cut from the ground (or from a tree growing in the ground), but not yet re-formed or shaped into something useful or woven or tied down.
+The roof made of s'khakh represents many aspects of the "in-between": the interface between heaven and earth, the space between atmosphere and ground, the meeting place between us and God, but it also (and most importantly) represents the transitional space between Nature and our human-made world.

 S'khakh is the "in-between," the filter and screen through which we experience the greater reality of divinity and nature.
-It also represents the atmosphere and climate that gives and tends and protects us, and it represents the fragility of that protection.
+It also represents the atmosphere and climate that gives us rain and tends and protects us, and it represents the fragility of that protection.

-Traditionally, s'khakh covers more than half the roof by creating more shade than light, but it should have openings throughout, smaller than a handbreadth, but big enough to see some stars.
-Though what is unseen appears to be less than what is seen, what is unseen, invisible, hidden from the eye, is actually greater than what is seen, and it permeates what we see, like that stars that shine through the sky and the s'khakh.
+Traditionally, s'khakh should cover more than half the space over the Sukkah by creating more shade than light, but it should have openings throughout, smaller than a handbreadth, but big enough to see some stars.
+At night with a light on in the Sukkah it may seem like there are almost no openings.
+But the unseen permeates what we see, like the stars that shine through the sky and the s'khakh.
 Shefa, the blessing of overflowing abundance, pours in, whether we are aware of it or not.
 The sukkah gives us the privilege and opportunity to sense this happening.
-The essence of the tradition is to teach us to live in the "in-between," to find shelter and comfort in vulnerability and in making ourselves open to the elements, and to bear witness to the Shekhinah-radiance that underlies all that we can experience.
-Being aware of the fragile liminality of our separation from God and from Nature, right over the "sole" of our heads, is an entry to thanksgiving, acceptance, and joy.

-5) Waving the lulav
+5) Shaking the lulav

-It's not enough to think about blessing: we call for it by acting and gesturing with our whole bodies, using what we gather from the earth.
-We can only make this physical gesture real by purposeful action to change our impact on the planet, to change ourselves instead of the climate.
-What we give to the earth must also become this: a blessing.
+It's not enough to hope for blessing: we call for blessing by using our whole bodies, using what we gather from the earth, and gesturing and dancing towards all the directions.
+We need to make this physical gesture into a real prayer by purposefully acting change our impact on the planet, to change ourselves, instead of changing the climate.
+What we give to the Earth must also become a blessing.
 A blessing for all the families of the earth, mishp'chot ha'adamah, all the tribes of species and genus, of region and ecosystem, all our relations of earth and sea and sky.
 This is how we can choose to act, how we can measure our actions, in an age of global climate change and uncertainty.
-This is how we can measure policies, community decisions, and the ends of justice.
+This is how we should measure government policies, community decisions, and justice itself.
 This is how we can ask God to "renew the face of the ground" chidush p'nei ha'adamah, and be answered.

 These teachings were originally prepared for the Shalom Center.